datastax/pulsar-admin-console/README.md

 # Pulsar Admin Console

 Pulsar Admin Console is a web based UI that administrates topics, namespaces, sources, sinks and various aspects of Apache Pulsar features.

+## Auth Modes
+There are three available configurations for `auth_mode`: `none`, `k8s`, and `openidconnect`.

+### Auth Mode: OpenID Connect
+In this auth mode, the dashboard will use your login credentials to attempt to retrieve a JWT from an authentication provider.
+In the [DataStax Pulsar Helm Chart](https://github.com/datastax/pulsar-helm-chart), this is implemented by integrating the Pulsar Admin Console with Keycloak.
+Upon successful retrieval of the JWT, the Pulsar Admin Console will use the retrieved JWT as the bearer token when making calls to Pulsar.

+In addition to configuring the `auth_mode`, you also need to configure the `oauth_client_id`.
+This is the client id that the Console will use when authenticating with Keycloak.
+Note that in Keycloak, it is important that this client exists and that it has the `sub` claim properly mapped to your desired Pulsar subject.
+Otherwise, the JWT won't work as desired.

+#### Connecting to an OpenID Connect Auth/Identity Provider
+When opening the Console, the first page is the login page.
+When using the `openidconnect` auth mode, the auth call needs to go to the Provider's server.
+In the current design, nginx must be configured to route the call to the provider.
+The [DataStax Pulsar Helm Chart](https://github.com/datastax/pulsar-helm-chart) does this automatically.

 ### Dev
 #### Node and NPM version
 Use these versions of node and npm: